vijai-veerapandian/myweather-app/README.md

 ## MyWeather App

-MyWeather App is a containerized application that uses Redis, PostgreSQL, Prometheus, Grafana, and Loki for monitoring and logging, along with a React frontend.
+MyWeather App is a containerized check any city in the planet weather application that uses Redis, PostgreSQL, Prometheus, Grafana, and Loki for monitoring and logging, along with a React frontend.
 This README provides instructions on how to set up and run the application using Docker Compose.

 ## Architecture